 24/7 thousands and thousands of messages get pushed at us through our digital devices.
 We have to be selective in what we read.
 And what do we feed ourselves with?
 We consume the negative stories.
 Because eventually we want to be safe and survive so we inform ourselves with the trouble situations.

 We don’t hear about the disrupted lives of the local beach chair vendor, the jewelry maker, or the tour guide on how much they are affected by the massive drop in tourism numbers.
 They just want to feed their family and have a life.
 In the past years, close to 30 million people have been visiting Turkey yearly.
 Today millions of Turks are dependent on tourism for their livelihoods.
-With tourists and travellers starting to perceive Turkey as a no-go zone the impact on the locals is extremely harsh.
+With tourists and travelers starting to perceive Turkey as a no-go zone the impact on the locals is extremely harsh.
 Bookings have dropped 50% compared to the same period last year.
 Russians used to be the largest visitor group, now this is practically zero.
 Desperacy among the local community grows.
 We can support, by choosing Turkey for the next holiday, spend, and lend a hand.
 With dropped prices, less crowds, locals will appreciate our visit more than ever and our experience will be enhanced.
 This is the moment to visit Turkey.

 I’m not ignorant.
 The things that are happening are terrible.
 But if there’s an attack in Paris, should we also stop going to France?
 After two earthquakes, Ecuador may be too risky too?
 Or perhaps avoid the whole of South America, since they have the Zika Mosquito now?
 Brussel, Paris, London, Boston might seem safer but, what happened there?
 Yesterday I almost got killed on the Dutch highway because of an aggressive driver who decided to cut my way.
 He’s definitely not the only roadpirate out there.
 I will feel safer in a coastal town, than zig zagging through hectic traffic zones where everyone is rushing to make a living, instead of live.
 Statistically, the most risky part of travel is the ride to and from the airport.
 And if you look at more stats, the number of terrorist attacks in Turkey has actually dropped since 1992.
 We only know about it more now because of the hyperconnected world we live in these days.